Fresno State Dietetic Internship

 Do I need to take my GRE and apply to the graduate school in addition to the internship program?

-YES, you must take the GRE to apply to the graduate school.
+YES, you must take the GRE to apply to the graduate admissions office.

 What if I don't get matched into an internship, do you have any advice?